thenadz/document-gallery/README.txt

 By default, document gallery will use `no descriptions`, `orderby menu_order` , `ASC order`, `no attachment_pg links`, and `no images` from the `local post` if you do not specify otherwise.
+These defaults can be configured in your dashboard under `Settings -> Document Gallery`.

 **Attachment Page Option** *(New in Version 1.1)*